webandras/docker-wordpress/README.md

 5. WordPress database installation with wp-cli, import db for existing sites

-- For a new site run (it will set up your database and configure your site automatically):
+- For a new site run this command (it will set up your database and configure your site automatically):

 ```shell
 bin/setup-wp
 ```

-- For an existing site, import sql dump or use PhpMyAdmin (however, the latter is not suitable for importing large db dumps):
+- For an existing site, import sql dump or use PhpMyAdmin (however, the latter is not suitable for importing large database sql dumps):

 ```shell
 bin/mysql-import